MicrosoftDocs/visualstudio-docs/subscriptions/solutions/admin-solutions/includes/request-subscriptions.md

 ---

 ## How to request a Visual Studio subscription from your work/school
 Many organizations, including workplaces and schools, purchase Visual Studio subscriptions through a variety of licensing programs.
-These subscriptions are managed by subscriptions administrators (admins) who can assign subscriptons, establish preferences, and enable or disable certain features.
+These subscriptions are managed by subscriptions administrators (admins) who can assign subscriptions, establish preferences, and enable or disable certain features.

 ## Contact your subscription administrator to request a subscription
 To use a subscription managed by your organization, one must first be assigned to you by an admin.
 You will need to contact an admin to request a subscription.
 In large organizations it may be difficult to know who your admin is.
 Many organizations have multiple admins.